Dolu89/sigauth-specs/README.md

 Because Sigauth uses [BIP 39](https://bips.xyz/39), other protocols using BIP 39 can be integrated into Sigauth to fetch user data.
 This part can be used by the `Service` to auto populate user info, like name, avatar, website, etc.

-Before signing the challenge, `Signer` can add an optional property into the challenge object containing required information for fetching user data.
+Before signing the challenge, `Signer` can add an optional property into the AuthRequest object containing required information for fetching user data.
 ```json
 {
     "id": "7b4078a8dda...c313ca4ea",